School Structure – Upper School

 At Lyonsdown we value the individual talents, subject knowledge and interests of our teachers, and use this to structure a learning programme which gives our pupils the best possible environment in which to gain essential knowledge, values and skills in a broad and balanced curriculum.

 Each year, Years 5 and 6 enjoy separate 3 and 4 day residential trips.
-In October, Year 5 go to Fairthorne Manor, an outdoor activity centre owned and run by the YMCA in Hampshire.
-In May, Year 6 enjoy the many delights of The Isle of Wight, visiting Osborne House and Dinosaur Isle amongst other places of interest.
+In October, Year 5 go to, an outdoor activity centre.
+In May, Year 6 enjoy the many delights of Somerset, visiting Stonehenge on the way down; Glastonbury Abbey, Minehead beach and Bristol Science Museum amongst other places of interest.

 “Everyone is really lovely here, the teachers are so engaging.”